top of page

 We're Hungry....

 We ate an AMAZING meal at The Oaks.
-Our waitress was very in tuned to our needs.
+(This is no longer here) Our waitress was very in tuned to our needs.
 She brought over a highchair base to put our baby in that who asleep in her car seat.
 Our server answered menu questions and checked on things for us.
 She suggested what we needed, and that's just the beginning.
 The food itself was sooooo good.
 I ordered the beef tips, with mashed potatoes and cole slaw.
 They were the absolute best I've ever had.
 Delicious.
 My daughter had a fish filet sandwich she enjoyed.
 My son had a burger and fries which were good.
 My friend ordered shrimp and loved them.
 And they brought over some grits for the baby when she woke up.
 Delicious food, kind people and a great experience.
 We all had left overs, and they showered us with dessert as it was the end of the day and they said if we didn't want it they were throwing it out.
 We ate banana pudding and cheese cake.
 When we left we were all full and happy, and agreed we felt like we had left our grandmother's house who loved feeding us.
 They also have an amazing buffet lunch I heard, we didn't get to try that but next time!
 Did I mention this dinner was very affordable?
 Like 60$ to feed a family?
-And feed them well!

 Where can we stay?
 Camping is definitely an option for those who want to go that route!

 We returned to the hotel ready to call it a night.
 We Showered, relaxed, and made plans for the next day.
 Before going to bed I like to ensure all of us know the morning routine, what time are we getting up and leaving.
-Work out the kinks so we can all have a smoothe morning.
+Work out the kinks so we can all have a smooth morning.

 Clean and comfortable we all had hot showers and slept comfortably.
 Free breakfast was basic consisting of cereals, toast, and some store bought pastries.
 Coffee was available but no hot water for tea.
 When i inquired, they were happy to give me some water to make my own tea.
 The best part was this little cat who followed me around.
 She looked cared for, but she was happy to roll around and make friends then followed me up to our room where she waited for me to come back out!